Pathos0925/WhosThatAvatar/README.md

 * Add an empty child gameobject to your avatar with the name: `WTA_IGNORE` Instead of being viewed your avatar will give an error.

-### What is the Cached API?
+### How does the search work?
-The Cached API allows the following:
+Searching uses a cached DB of scanned worlds and allows:
 * Searching by Name, Author, or Description.
 * Faster search results
 * Finding avatar locations
 * Eases the load on VRChat's API

 * Only public avatars that can be found in a public world are added to the cache.
-At preasent there are about +2100 indexed avatars.
+At preasent there are about +8000 indexed avatars.
 * It's a serverless stack built on AWS to scan and track public worlds and avatars.
 * Updated worlds are scanned periodically for avatars and added to the cache.